stormpath/stormpath-framework-spec/registration.md

 ## Registration View Model

-The registration view model should be returned to the client if the GET request is `Accept: application/json` and `stormpath.web.produces` contains `application/json`.
-This is for front-end clients that need to dynamically know how to render the registration form.
+The registration view model should be returned when the request prefers `application/json` and `stormpath.web.produces` contains `application/json`.
+This is for front-end or mobile clients that need to dynamically know how to render the registration form.

 The model should have: